r5570/django_project_3/README.md

 ##  Features

--  **User Authentication & Session Management**
-  - Secure user registration, login, and logout functionality
-  - Session-based cart tracking
-  - Access control for protected routes

--  **Comic Shopping System**
-  - Add comic books to cart
-  - Modify cart contents (add/remove/update quantity)
-  - Purchase directly or via cart checkout
-  - Order summary and confirmation system

--  **Payment Integration**
+-  **a full stack comic website with secured user authentication and session management features including login, registration, and logout, along with a fully functional shopping cart system enabling users to purchase comics directly or via cart management.**

-  - Razorpay payment gateway integration for safe and smooth online transactions
+-  **Integrated Razor pay payment gateway for secure online transactions and implemented version control and collaborative development workflows using VS Code and Git.**

--  **Backend Functionality**
-  - Class-Based Views (CBVs) for cleaner and scalable routing
-  - Django Models to ensure data consistency and relational integrity
+-  **Employed class-based views and Django models to streamline backend operations, ensure data integrity, and maintain scalability.**
-  - Admin panel to manage comics, users, and orders

--  **Tech Stack**
-  - **Frontend:** HTML, CSS, JavaScript, Bootstrap
-  - **Backend:** Django (Python)
-  - **Database:** SQLite (can be configured for PostgreSQL or MySQL)
-  - **Payment:** Razorpay
-  - **Version Control:** Git, GitHub
-  - **Development Environment:** Visual Studio Code

   - -  **Hope you got little Idea about the Project**